Where Your Money Goes | Community Outreach

 Giving back in a big way.

 While building Campus 880, our flagship property, we saw how much the community depended on the Youth Center, a service of the YMCA.
-Since then, we have developed the St. George Youth Center, a new and improved state of the art place for teens, to help the YMCA better serve the community.
-This new facility in the heart of Isla Vista will also provide our residents opportunities to volunteer and engage in the community.
-We are honored that our business has allowed us to make an impact at the local level.
+Since then, we have developed the St. George Youth Center – a new and improved state of the art destination for teens – to help the YMCA better serve the community.

 St. George Youth Center offers: